Let your words be few, and your photos many

 Learn where the greatest places to take a shot are.
 Read about the seasonal bounty of photogenic opportunities.
 See why Tahoe’s sunsets and sunrises are the stuff of legends.

 Lake Tahoe’s most famous locales read like the dream team for a photographer.
 Emerald Bay.
 Cave Rock.
 Mt.
 Tallac.
 But as you step away from these landmarks and seek the lesser-known, you’ll realize there isn’t a single inch of Lake Tahoe that doesn’t provide an opportunity for fantastic photographs.
 From the hustle and bustle of the casino corridor to the quiet meadows of the Upper Truckee River, take a moment to soak in your surroundings.
 We guarantee you’ll find something that no one else has.
+Explore the top spots for Lake Tahoe photography.

 Need a little help to kick start your photography safari?
 If it’s your first-time visiting Lake Tahoe, begin with the classics like Emerald Bay.
 For architectural buffs, the Tallac Historic Site provides a bounty of photo ops that can’t be missed.
 Be sure to get out on the water for a different vantage point via a cruise on the classic M.S.
 Dixie II.